Residential Treatment Center Ohio:

 What is a Residential Treatment Center?

 Residential treatment centers are live-in facilities that provide a variety of therapies for addiction and substance abuse.
-At the Recovery Institute of Ohio, our residential treatment program is designed to treat the whole person, not just symptoms of addiction.
+At Drug Rehab Ohio, our residential treatment program is designed to treat the whole person, not just symptoms of addiction.
 Our addiction treatment specialists consider all components: mind, body, and spirit of every individual and create a customized treatment plan tailored to their needs.

 While attending our residential treatment program, patients participate in daily group and individual therapy sessions as well as recreational activities such as sports, art, and music classes.
 During this time, they learn to manage and reduce stress to avoid relapse.
 They are also encouraged to attend Twelve Step Program meetings.